drupalconnect/dafcu-site-audit/overview.md

 # Overview

-The modules, themes and libraries are in "sites/all" which is good.
-The public files for the site are in "sites/default/files" which is also good, although there is a "sites/default/files.old" directory that may be taking up unnecessary disk space.
+The public files for the site are in "sites/default/files" which is best practice, although there is a "sites/default/files.old" directory that may be taking up unnecessary disk space.

 Drupal core for this site is a couple versions behind and requires an update to the latest version.
 The most recent release is 7.41 (which will change) and should be applied to maintain a secure site.